 Senior year allows BUA students the opportunity to individualize their curriculum using the breadth of the Boston University course offerings.
-For college planning, we recommend students continue to take a balanced curriculum first semester.
+For college planning, we recommend students continue to take a balanced curriculum in the first semester.
 Because senior thesis is the fifth course for all seniors, one of the five core subjects is dropped.
-Choose wisely and in conjunction with your future plans and academic interests.
-For example, if a student who wants to study economics drops math senior year, the admissions committee will likely question his or her preparation for and/or interest in that field as a potential college major.
+Choose wisely, taking into consideration your future plans and academic interests.
+For example, if a student who wants to study economics drops math senior year, the admissions committee may have questions about their ability to succeed in a rigorous quantitative program.
 Likewise, a student who plans to pursue a pre-med track should plan to enroll in a science course.